philbuzzanca/buzzword/README.md

 In my "BoggleSolver" class which containst several methods for finding words in the board and loading dictionaries, I implemented the solveGraph method.
 This method takes my BoggleGraph class as a parameter as well as the currently used dictionary, and returns a Set of
 Strings containing all legal words on the board.
-I implemented this by going down the list of words in the dictionary, and recursively searching each vertex to see if it has a neighboring node containing the next letter of the string.
+I implemented this by going down the list of words in the dictionary, and recursively searching each vertex to see if it has a neighboring node containing the next letter of the string

-Attempting to reimplement the project using a graph instead of an array taught me a lot about my own coding habits.
-I realized that my code was not as easy to update as I expectd it to be.
-Too many of my methods were dependent on eachother to easily update one without having to rework another.
-What I should have done, and intend to do in future projects, is limit this dependency by having my methods talk to a central controller class rather than communicate directly with eachother.

-In addition to learning better coding practices, this was my first experience working with git branches.
-Because I wanted to leave my original working project intact, I worked on my organization and graph updates in branches rather than in the master branch.
-Once I was sure my new features were functional and didn't break my project, I pulled them in to the master branch.